How to Adopt from Colombia

-AGCI is one of just a few agencies approved in the U.S. to work with La Casa—one of the only private, government-approved homes in Colombia licensed to make referrals of children to families.
-The care at La Casa is exceptional and the staff provides us with detailed reports and updates on all waiting children so we’re best able to advocate for them.
+The care at the homes AGCI partners with is exceptional and the staff provides us with detailed reports and updates on all waiting children so we’re best able to advocate for them.
 AGCI works with Colombia’s central authority, Colombian Institute of Family Welfare (ICBF) to facilitate adoptions.
 ICBF is the entity that processes all international adoptions in Colombia and is located in the capital of Bogota.

-AGCI has been elevating care and placing children with families in Colombia since 2014.
-Grants are also available—in the past two years, families adopting through AGCI’s Colombia program received over $28,180 in adoption grants.
+As a Christian Adoption Agency, All God’s Children International has been elevating care and placing orphaned children in Colombia with forever families since 2014.
+Grants are also available—in the past two years, families adopting through AGCI’s Colombia Adoption program received over $28,180 in adoption grants.

 - Children with medical conditions and sibling groups are also eligible.

-- Timeframe: 6-18 months.
+- Timeframe: 6 months-2+ years.
 Timeframe is from registered dossier to completion.
 Timeframes are dependent on family’s openness to medical conditions, gender, and age of child.

-- Complete a FREE Pre-App to view waiting kids.
+- Complete a FREE Pre-App to view waiting children.